jonathanendersby/cellcius/README.md

 cellcius
 ========

 CellCius is an automatic balance checking tool for the Cell-C mobile network in South Africa

+Receive emails warning you when your one of your balances (Voice Minutes, Data MB or SMSes) drops below configurable thresholds.

 View settings.py for more info on configuring